scorpiontornado/Something-Awesome/README.md

 ### Planned (to do in future)

 - Moderate SQLI - blacklists (find/replace once), perhaps one field with a parameterised input but not the other, etc.
+- SSTI (injecting into Jinja2 templates - thanks @jigg_y on Discord for the idea)
 - XSS (stored, reflected)
 - Advanced SQLI - multiple tables, UNION, blind, time-based (might be hard to implement), MySQL?
 - IDOR